 Ascension- the rising of Jesus Christ from earth to heaven after Resurrection Resurrection- the bodily raising of Jesus Christ from the dead on the third day after he died on the cross Baptize- when you are baptized it frees us from original sin and gives us new life in Jesus Christ through the Holy Spirit Holy Spirit- the third Person of the Trinity who comes to us in Baptism and fills us with God’s life Mass- our most important means of praying to God.
 At Mass we listen to God’s word, the Bible.
 We receive Jesus Christ in the bread and wine that has been blessed.
 Bless- to bestow holiness on somebody or something Gospel- means “Good News” and what good news the good news the gospel reading says

 Introduction: We celebrate Jesus going to heaven on Ascension Thursday (write it on the board).
 Ascension is the rising of Jesus Christ from earth to heaven after Resurrection.
 This day comes 40 days after Easter.
 On Ascension Thursday we pray, sing, and rejoice with Jesus and all the angels and saints.
 We call it a holy day and celebrate it be participating in Mass.
 The gospel reading for that day is about the Ascension of Jesus.

-Story: "The Ascension of the Lord" and ask questions from Take Home Sheet that will be sent home today.
+Story: "The Ascension of the Lord" and then ask questions

 Introduce activities: After the resurrection Jesus stayed on earth for how long?
 (40 days)